Slyth3/Sentiment-analysis-of-South-African-Banks-POC/README.md

 * Clean tweets with WordPunctTokenizer and Regex
 * TextBlog to process sentiment of tweets
 * Matplotlib / Seaborn to visualise data

+Any tweets referencing the top 4 South African banks are scraped and their sentiment scored as eeher postive, neutral or negative:
+  - Standard bank
+  - Absa
+  - Nedbank
+  - FNB

 Outfiles can be found on AWS S3 (as pickle files:
 * pre-cleaned file (https://twint-nlp-banks.s3.eu-west-1.amazonaws.com/Output/Bank-NLP/Output/pre_cleaning.pickle)